ujik500/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image11](week6pic11.PNG)

-Here is the output of executing that command (both copies the directory and runs the JUnit tests!);
+Here is the output of executing that command (both copies the directory and runs the JUnit tests!):
+It had to be split up because the entire thing wouldn't fit on one screen.

 ![Image13](week6pic13.PNG)
 ![Image12](week6pic12.PNG)